palavatv/palava-report/README.md

 	errors: one or multiple error strings
 	comment: string

-There might be reports where the other client did not submit the data.
-The user should be encouraged to transmit the data because only reports with data about both sides are really valuable.
+There might be reports which are not extended by the second client.
+The user should be encouraged to transmit the information because only reports with data about both sides are really valuable.